N4yth/Boken_project/README.md

 ### SCM plan

-* Version controling : In this project, we will use Git and GitHub .
+* Version control : In this project, we will use Git and GitHub .
 * branches organization : The branches will be  as main → dev → feature, where
     * main : contains the final working product.
     * dev : integrates all features.
     * feature : contains individual features, such as the user page (frontend) or the webtoon endpoint (backend).
-* Control plan : For each push to the dev branch, we will conduct a meeting to review the code before it is pushed and determine where it should be merged.
+* Control plan: For each push to the dev branch, a code review meeting will be conducted to decide where it should be merged.

 ### QA plan